guilhemmarchand/trackme/docs/userguide.rst

 When the monitoring of the data source applies on the sourcetype level, if that combination of index / sourcetype data does not respect the monitoring rule, it will trigger.

-When the monitoring ot the data source applies on the index level, we take in consideration what the latest data available is in this index, not matter what the sourcetype is.
+When the monitoring of the data source applies on the index level, we take in consideration what the latest data available is in this index, not matter what the sourcetype is.

 Maximum lagging value
 =====================

-**The maximal lagging value defines the threshold to be used for alerting when a given entity goes beyond a certain value in seconds, against both lagging KPIs, or since the version 1.2.19 you can choose betwen different options.**
+**The maximal lagging value defines the threshold to be used for alerting when a given entity goes beyond a certain value in seconds, against both lagging KPIs, or since the version 1.2.19 you can choose between different options.**

 .. image:: img/max_lagging.png
    :alt: .. image:: img/max_lagging.png